 mongodinstance fails, the replica set members will elect another to be primary and continue operation.
 However, if an entire shard is unreachable or fails for some reason, that data will be unavailable.

 mongosto isolate most operations to a single shard, then the failure of a single shard will only render some data unavailable.

 - If your shard key distributes data required for every operation throughout the cluster, then the failure of the entire shard will render the entire cluster unavailable.

 In essence, this concern for reliability simply underscores the importance of choosing a shard key that isolates query operations to a single shard.

 Changed in version 3.2.

-To convert your config servers from SCCC to CSRS, see Upgrade Config Servers to Replica Set.
+To convert your config servers from SCCC to CSRS, see the MongoDB 3.4 manual Upgrade Config Servers to Replica Set.

 Avoid Downtime when Moving Config Servers¶

 Use CNAMEs to identify your config servers to the cluster so that you can rename and renumber your config servers without downtime.

 moveChunk commit failed Error¶